arkaitzgarro/SymfonyBase/README.md

 Login as an admin user
 ----------------------

-You can login as an already registered admin user using these credentials.
+You can login as a registered admin user.
+Point your browser to `http://localhost:8080/gestor` and login using these credentials:

-* user: admin
+* user: johnwayne
 * password: 1234

 [1]:  http://getcomposer.org/